zestai/zrp/tests/readme.md

 - Create a new environment
 - Use pip to install all dependencies using pip install -r requirements.txt
+- All unit test data should be moved to tests folder before trigring the pipeline
+-
 - Nevigate to zrp directory
 - Run the unit test using "python -m tests.unit_test_prepare"
 - ✨Magic ✨